dataace01/Customer-Complaints-Classification-using-BERT-Model/README.md

 # Business Overview

 So far, in this series of NLP projects for my multiclass text classification problem, I have come across several algorithms such as; the Naïve Bayes algorithm, skip-gram model, Recurrent Neural Network (RNN), and Long Short-Term Memory (LSTM) as well as attention mechanism.
 All these models I am built and implemented from scratch.
 In this particular project, I will be using a pre-trained model to predict my text known as BERT.
 BERT is an open-source ML framework for Natural Language Processing.
 BERT stands for Bidirectional Encoder Representations and is a pre-trained model from Google known for producing state-of-the-art results in a wide variety of NLP tasks.

-Aim
+## Aim

-- To perform multiclass text classification on the dataset using the pre-trained BERT model.
+To perform multiclass text classification on the dataset using the pre-trained BERT model.

-Data Description
+## Data Description

-- The dataset contains more than two million customer complaints about consumer financial products.
-Amongst the various available columns, we have a column that contains the actual text of the complaint and one column containing the product for which the customer is raising the complaint.
+The dataset contains more than two million customer complaints about consumer financial products.
+Amongst the various available columns, I have a column that contains the actual text of the complaint and one column containing the product for which the customer is raising the complaint.

-Tech Stack
+ ## Tech Stack

 - Language: Python